-*See marketplace for details.
+**See marketplace for details.
 Especially bonus and cashback offers often have additional conditions attached that cannot be fully displayed in this standarized comparison.
 Also they might be temporary and expire.
+To get the bonus or cashback you usually need to register via clicking on the ‘Details’ link above.

 To report any inconsistencies like errors or outdated data or to add your service to the list please contact me. (my Linkedin profile).
 Your help is appreciated.

+It is short for Innovative Finance ISA.
 UK taxpayers can invest up to £20,000 per year tax-free in ISAs.
 This amount is per tax year, so a person could invest £20,000 this tax year and invest £20,000 in a different ISA next year.

 Aside from the Cash ISA and the Stocks & Shares ISA a third kind of ISAs the Innovative Finance ISA short IFISA was introduced in 2016 with most offers becoming approved by HRMC only from the 2017/2018 tax year.